Konvt/pgbar/docs/QuickStart.md

 If the `std::unique_ptr` object returned by `DynamicBar` is destructed because all references are invalid, then if `DynamicBar` is running at this time, it can also safely identify all invalid objects and remove them from the rendering list.

 Based on the above principle, `DynamicBar` can receive any number of progress bar objects at runtime and coordinate the order in which they are rendered to the terminal in the background.
 The output order of the progress bars will depend on the time when they are started.
 The later the progress bars are started, the lower they will appear in the terminal.

+Attempting to move or swap a `DynamicBar` in multiple threads simultaneously, or moving or swapping it in one thread while calling other methods of `DynamicBar` in other threads, is thread-unsafe.

 Similarly, `DynamicBar` also requires that all incoming progress bar types must point to the same output stream.